killsaw/printhack/README.md

 	$ ./hp -t 192.168.1.34 I AM A PRINTER

 You are limited to 32 character messages.
 You may send more, but they would flow off the end of the display.

+//    I AM A PRINTER AND THIS IS GREAT
+//
+// -> I AM A PRINTER A
+//    ND THIS IS GREAT